shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 -   When a spell says “certain conditions”, you choose what conditions make it qualify when you cast the spell
     -   The target must have some way of sensing the conditions, either by sight, sound, smell, taste, touch, temperature, and/or magnetic field
 -   If the enchanted object / creature is destroyed / killed, the enchantment automatically ends
--   A creature’s magic resist can increase the wyl cost of the enchantment, decrease the potency of the effects, and/or decrease the duration
+-   A creature’s magic resist can increase the wyl requirement of the enchantment, decrease the potency of the effects, and/or decrease the duration
 -   Enchanting objects and creatures usually takes longer than 1 round, if imbuing them with an effect that can be triggered

 ## Conjuration